 About the feminine design, I appreciate the effort to draft a flattering silhouette that includes a scoop neckline, side bust darts, and back center seam with waist shaping.
 The intended fit is meant to be semi fitted in the upper chest and bust and then relaxed at the waist and hip with a swing style.
 If you like sleeves, there are many options and a free add on has been included for a cute tulip sleeve.
 Of course, there is a sleeveless option and this is usually my preferred option.

-This pattern is available in size XS-XXXL catering for a bust up to 49.5″ and a hip up to 51.5″.
-There is 2-3″ of positive ease at the bust and a roomy 10-12″ of positive ease at the waist and hips.
+This pattern is available in size XS-5X catering for a hip of 59.5″.
+There is about 2-3″ of positive ease at the bust and a roomy 10-12″ of positive ease at the waist and hips.
 There is a standard bust and a full bust option.
-I sew a size Large with a standard bust typically BUT, I have also sewn the full bust for another unconventional purpose you will see in a tad.
+I sew a size Large to XL at the hips with a standard bust typically BUT, I have also sewn the full bust for another unconventional purpose you will see in a tad.

 - Lowered the side bust dart by 5/8″, this is a common adjustment for me with 90% of patterns by all brands.

 - Shortened the length by 2″ for personal preference.
 I didn’t mind loosing some volume from the bottom, so I shortened from the hem up, while following the curve.